 One is the Saturday Walking Street Market on Wui Lai Road at Chiang Mai Gate.
 It starts around 4 pm when the street closes to traffic.
 Although you’ll also find many silver shops along Wui Lai, you won’t find many restaurants.
 But if you get hungry there are plenty of food stalls all about.

 A second is the Sunday Walking Street Market that also opens around 4 pm.
 It runs the length of Ratchadamnoen Road, starting at the Tha Phae Gate.
 It’s popular for the many of the crafts created by the Northern Thai people.
 After dark, you’ll also find plenty of musicians, puppeteers, and Thai dancers performing.
 Throughout this market area, you’ll find restaurants, coffee shops and bars where you can relax and watch the passing parade.

-The Night Market is huge.
+You’ll find the Night Market quite large.
 Here you find just about everything you can imagine.
 If you want a portrait painted, prescription filled, a massage or your nails done, this is the place to come.
-The sprawling bazaar fills three large arcades in several buildings, and also runs along the sidewalk out in the streets.
+The sprawling bazaar fills three large arcades in several buildings, and also runs along the sidewalk out into the streets.